GoogleContainerTools/skaffold/docs/design_proposals/ko-builder.md

 ## Implementation plan

-1. Define interfaces in the ko codebase that allows ko to be used from Skaffold without duplicating existing ko CLI code.
+1. Define integration points in the ko codebase that allows ko to be used from Skaffold without duplicating existing ko CLI code.

-    Draft interface:
+    In the package `github.com/google/ko/pkg/commands`:

     ```go
+    // SetDefaultBaseImage enables programmatically overriding the base image,
+    // as an alternative to specifying it in a `.ko.yaml` file.
+    func SetDefaultBaseImage(baseImage string) error // maps to the fromImage option

+    var UserAgent func () string // allow overriding with the Skaffold user agent

+    // MakeBuilder creates a build.Interface, delegates to the existing makeBuilder()
+    func MakeBuilder(ctx context.Context, bo *options.BuildOptions) (build.Interface, error)

+    // MakePublisher creates a publish.Interface, delegates to the existing makePublisher()
+    func MakePublisher(po *options.PublishOptions) (publish.Interface, error)
+    ```

+    In the package `github.com/google/ko/pkg/commands/options`, allow
+    specifying the default repo as a flag:

+    ```go
-    type KoPublish interface {
+    type PublishOptions struct {
-    	func BuildAndPublish(context.Context, options.BuildOptions, options.PublishOptions, importpath string, imageNameWithTag string)
+    	// DockerRepo overrides the KO_DOCKER_REPO environment variable, if present
+    	DockerRepo string
+      [...]
     }
     ```